DublinOhio/arcade-expressions/README.md

 Here are some important resources:
 - [City of Dublin, Ohio](https://dublinohiousa.gov/city-profile/) tells you more about who we are.
 - [ArcGIS Arcade Library](https://developers.arcgis.com/arcade/) gives you an overview of arcade.
+- [ArcGIS Arcade Function Reference](https://developers.arcgis.com/arcade/function-reference/geometry_functions/) provides general examples of Arcade functions.
-  - Our organizational sysem closely follows the structure of this resource.
-When contributing, we ask that you follow this structure.
+  - ***Our organizational sysem closely follows the structure of this resource.
+When contributing, we ask that you follow this structure.***

 ### Submitting changes
 Any contributions you make are greatly appreciated.
 When adding a new file of arcade script, we recommend including a few notes describing what your script accomplishes.

-If you have a suggestion/addition that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Thanks again!
+If you have wish to add a file/make a change, best practice is to create changes in a branch and submit a pull request.
+This lets you discuss and review potential changes with collaborators and add follow-up commits before making changes to the main branch.
+However, as administrators through DublinOhio, you will have permission to directly commit changes to the main branch without submitting a pull request.

+Make Changes:

 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)